merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 <a href="{{ site.url }}/images/anvio/misc/mini-test-screenshot.png"><img src="{{ site.url }}/images/anvio/misc/mini-test-screenshot.png" width="50%" /></a>
 </div>

 All fine?
 Perfect!
-Now you have a running installation of anvi'o!
+Now you have a running anvi'o!

 It is time to go through some anvi'o tutorials (see the pull-down menu at the top of this page), or take a look at [all the other posts on the platform]({{ site.url }}/software/anvio).